Molecular and Cellular Medicine

 Professor Jo Milner, Emeritus: differentiation and transdifferentiation of normal human cells and the deregulation of human cells in disease.

-Dr Adrian P Mountford, Reader: immune responses to Schistosoma mansoni.
+Dr Adrian P Mountford, Emeritus: immune responses to Schistosoma mansoni.

 Dr Betsy Pownall, Reader: activation of the myogenic regulatory genes during the development of Xenopus laevis and Xenopus tropicalis.

 Dr Paul Pryor, Lecturer: biogenesis of lysosomes and phagolysosomes.

 Dr Nathalie Signoret, Lecturer: role of chemokine receptors in regulating mononuclear phagocyte function during immune responses.